ENTTEC/SplayApi/README.md

 ```

 #### SET PLAYLIST INTENSITY on PlaylistID 25
-This will update MASTER INTENSITY, and return current state, timing and current cue of the playlist in question.
+This will update MASTER INTENSITY of the given playlist.
-Once the Fader Level is set, it must be maintained for this Playlist, even if the Playlist is stopped.
+Once the Fader Level is set, it must be maintained for this Playlist, even if the Playlist is stopped, until power cycle.
 So a future PLAY, will use the last known Fader Level.
 ##### Request
 ```json